AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Follow bulky outputs versus bulky inputs.

-Agglomeration · footloose · break-of-bulk
+Agglomeration · footloose

-Clusters save coordination costs; footloose firms chase talent; hubs switch transport modes.
+Clusters save coordination; footloose firms chase talent.

 Group D · Global economy